philratcliffe/openbanking_atm_project/README.md

 ## Notes if running under Docker

 ### .env file
-Set up the necessary environment variables in this file§.
+Set up the necessary environment variables in this file.
 Below is an example of a .env file.

 ```bash